 - Recreational inverter

-The middle size inverter generator can power a fridge and space heater or a window air conditioner.
+The middle-size inverter generator can power a fridge, space heater, or window air conditioner.

 Because of their small size, the recreational generators can fit in the back of a pick-up truck and can produce enough power to run a cooktop and a TV.